klojang4j/klojang-check-benchmarks/README.md

 In all of these cases the relative sluggishness of the exception generation probably is the least of your worries.

-In the ***WithEOM benchmarks shown in the test results the varargs message arguments array was specified to be null.
+In the ***VarArgsNull benchmarks shown in the test results the varargs message arguments array was specified to be null.
 This is explicitly allowed.
 It signals to Klojang Check that the message contains no message arguments and must be passed as-is to the exception.
 As you can see, it does help somewhat, but only if the test repetitively